 When a second string argument is given to the getnest, the value with that name is returned.
 Of course the level must be valid.
-When setnest gets a third argument that value is assigned
+When setnest gets a third argument that value is assigned to the field given as second argument.

-11.3.13 Print functions
+12.3.13 Print functions

-The tex table also contains the three print functions that are the major interface from Lua scripting to T_EX .
-The arguments to these three functions are all stored in an in-memory virtual file that is fed to the T_EX scanner as the result of the expansion of \directlua .
+The tex table also contains the three print functions that are the major interface from Lua scripting to $T_E X$.
+The arguments to these three functions are all stored in an in-memory virtual file that is fed to the $T_E X$ scanner as the result of the expansion of \directlua.

 The total amount of returnable text from a directlua command is only limited by available system ram.
-However, each separate printed string has to fit completely in T_EX 's input buffer.
+However, each separate printed string has to fit completely in T_EX's input buffer.
 The result of using these functions from inside callbacks is undefined at the moment.

-11.3.13.1 print
+12.3.13.1 print

+tex.print(<string> s, ...)

 '''

-tex.print(<string> s, ...)

 tex.print(<number> n, <string> s, ...)

 tex.print( t)

 tex.print(<number> n, t)

 '''